 Beets are an excellent source of folate, manganese, and vitamin C. They also contain phytonutrients called betalains which possess antioxidant properties that can help detoxify the body.
 And, especially for athletes, they have even been found to provide incredible energy support.
 A study evaluating the effect of beetroot juice supplementation reported increases in stamina and energy by 15 percent during severe-intensity exercise.

-This gluten-free grain from the Andes contains more protein, fatty acids, and antioxidants than other grains.Quinoa is rich in the amino acids lysine, methionine, and cysteine, and also an excellent source of folate, magnesium and manganese.
+This gluten-free grain from the Andes contains more protein, fatty acids, and antioxidants than other grains.Quinoa is rich in the amino acids lysine, methionine, and cysteine, and is also an excellent source of folate, magnesium, and manganese.
 Its unique blend of carbohydrates, proteins, and phytonutrients make it a highly nutritious and ideal food for energy support.

-Nuts are a great source of nutrition and the nuts you want to specifically look for are walnuts, almonds, cashews, hazelnuts, macadamias, pecans, and pistachios.
+Nuts are a great source of nutrition.
+The nuts you want to specifically look for are walnuts, almonds, cashews, hazelnuts, macadamias, pecans, and pistachios.
 In addition to providing high-quality protein, they also contain carotenoids, phenolic acids, phytosterols, and flavonoids.[3, 4] These highly bioavailable nutrients promote physical and mental well-being, helping the body sustain higher energy levels.

 Loaded with vitamins A, C, and K and minerals such as calcium, potassium, and iron, spinach rightly deserves its place among the highly nutritious and potent superfoods.
-It also features magnesium.
+It also contains magnesium.
 This element has been acknowledged as contributing to over 300 metabolic functions, including production and storage of cellular energy.
 Spinach provides magnesium in a highly bioavailable form for both short-term and long-term benefits.

-Everyone knows the caffeine in coffee can give a quick energy boost.
+Everyone knows the caffeine in coffee offers a quick energy boost.
 But while it can stimulate mental alertness, coffee is also packed with antioxidants.
 Studies have also found that coffee drinkers enjoy more long-term energy.
-Plus, coffee drinkers have been found to enjoy better moods and overall better health coming from its protective effects against degeneration.[6, 7]
+Plus, coffee drinkers have been found to enjoy better moods and overall better health coming from its protective effects against cellular degeneration.[6, 7]

-To get the health benefits of chocolate avoid the candy bar and super sweet chocolates in favor of dark chocolates.
-Studies have found the flavonoids with antioxidant agents in cocoa support blood flow and brain function.
+To get the health benefits of chocolate, avoid candy bars and super sweet chocolates in favor of dark chocolate.
+The flavonoids in cocoa support blood flow and brain function.
 This helps with mood support and balanced energy levels.